• Skip to main content

 1. Mix all ingredients together thoroughly in a half gallon glass jar.
 Be sure to leave 1 inch at the top else the soda will get moldy instead of ferment.
 Affix a secure lid.

-2. Leave at room temperature on the counter for 2-3 days and then refrigerate.
-D not leave near a fruit bowl.
+2. Leave at room temperature on the counter to culture for 2-3 days and then refrigerate.
 Homemade ginger ale is mildly fizzy.
-You can then mix with a bit of natural mineral water to add even more fizz if desired.
+You can then mix with sparkling mineral water post-fermentation to add even more fizz if desired.

-4. If the finished homemade ginger ale is not sweet enough for your taste, add a tiny pinch of optional stevia or stir in a small amount of mild, raw honey.
+4. If the finished homemade ginger ale is not sweet enough for your taste (usually necessary for those coming off a soda habit), add a pinch of optional stevia or stir in a small amount of raw honey.

 Nutrition Facts